aexoden/edge/README.md

 This option displays an informational overlay to provide some basic information about the run.
 It is disabled by default.

-## LiveSplit Integration Requirements (optional and difficult)
+## LiveSplit Integration Requirements (optional)

-Integration with LiveSplit requires functional luasocket support.
-As of BizHawk v1.11.8.2, this appears to be an arduous process.
-Roughly speaking, you need to (within the BizHawk source tree) build a version of lua51.dll using the "Release-LUAPERKS" target and replace the lua51.dll in the dll directory.
-You must additionally obtain a copy of socket.lua and place this in the root BizHawk directory.
-(Other directories may also work.)
+In order to use LiveSplit integration, you must be using a recent version of BizHawk (tested with v2.3.2+).
+You must also download luasocket and copy the socket.lua file to your root BizHawk directory.

 On the LiveSplit end, you must add the LiveSplit server to your layout.